chpxu/development-flake/README.md

 - Based off `direnv`, nix flakes and `devshell` for portable, easy, reproducible development environments.
 - Editor integration, with first-class support for Visual Studio Code/VSCodium (extensions permitting).
+- Formatting support either with `treefmt-nix` or standard config files
 - Configurable and extensible language support via the module system:
   - Languages which allow any number of includes/extra packages are (semi)-automatically added with the creation of a file!
   - `C/C++` GCC or Clang/LLVM C/C++ development environment with options for build systems, libraries and includes.